karlpatrikbergman/docker-images/beatles/README.md

 $ docker run -it --name beatles -v ${PWD}/members:/members beatles_image /bin/bash
 ```

-When I enter the container and to to directory "/members" only the file "john.txt" is visible.
+When I enter the container and got to to directory "/members" only the file "john.txt" is visible.
 The file "ring.txt" that came with the docker image "beatles_img" is not.